Top 10 Weirdest Superstitions

 13 Black cats

-Okay, before I recap on why they have their bad reps, I just want to say I don't believe it myself.
+Okay, before I recap why they have their bad reps, I just want to say I don't believe it myself.

-Coming from me, every superstition is kind of weird, as I don't believe them myself, but black cats are really weird, too.
-They were thought to be witches taking the form of cats, they are thought to be harbingers of death, should they jump on an ill person's bed, and there is much more, I'm sure.
-They still don't get adopted as much as other cats (although I had plenty of users and visitors alike testify that they have black cats as pets, last month.)
+Every superstition is kind of weird, as I don't believe in them myself, but black cats are really weird too.
+They were thought to be witches taking the form of cats, and they are thought to be harbingers of death if they jump on an ill person's bed.
+There is much more, I'm sure.

 14 Sit on your luggage before traveling